thiscouldbebetter/SpaceStrategy4XGame/Readme.md

 Space Strategy 4X Game
 ======================

-The code in this repository partially implements a 4X space strategy game in JavaScript.
+The code in this repository partially implements a 4X space strategy game in TypeScript.
 To see it in action, open the file SpaceStrategy4XGame.html in a web browser that runs JavaScript.

 <img src="Screenshots/Screenshot-Title.png" />
 <img src="Screenshots/Screenshot-Cluster.png" />